Pancreatic Cancer Clinical Trials

 Undifferentiated Carcinoma: These are aggressive tumors with poorly defined cell characteristics, making them difficult to classify.

-What is the treatment for pancreatic cancer?
+What are the options for pancreatic cancer?

 Surgery: Surgical removal of the tumor offers the best chance of cure if the cancer is detected at an early stage and is localized to the pancreas.
 Surgical procedures may include: